 - This is an SEO tactic that is safe to apply to previously-written posts.

 - Review your last 5 posts.
 Which have images?
-Do those images have ALT info and Descriptions?
+Do those images have ALT info, Titles, and Descriptions?

-- Do the ALT and Descriptions include your search terms?
+- Do the ALT and Titles include your search terms?
 Are the words in the best order to help you advance your SEO?

 - Do you have videos that were previously uploaded?
 Log into your video service and confirm that all the meta data that can be filled in, has been filled in with search-term rich content.